knurling-rs/defmt/book/src/introduction.md

 This library is a *logging transport* for `defmt` that sends data over SEGGER's RTT transport protocol.

-This is a good choice when using `probe-run` because support is built-in to that runner.
+This is a good choice when using `probe-rs` because support is built-in to that runner.

 ### [`defmt-itm`](https://crates.io/crates/defmt-itm) 📟